ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 follower providers.
 However, the receiver needs to verify that the sender identity provided by the sender's provider to the Hub matches the identity the receiver sees after it decrypts the message.
-Using a key shared between members and the Hub (the `franking_context_secret`) the Hub sends an HMAC of its context (sender identity, room id, and timestamp) with this key.
-The second change allows receivers to validate the sender URI in the hub's context, without revealing the sender URI to follower providers.

-Finally, to prevent a follower provider from "mauling" the serverFrank, or breaking the context comparison (by modifying the `franking_context_hash` or `acceptedTimestamp`), the Hub includes the `frank_integrity_check`.
+Using a key shared between members and the Hub (the `franking_integrity_secret`) the Hub sends an HMAC of its context (sender identity, room id, and timestamp) and the serverFrank with this key.
+The second change provides two functions.
+Itallows receivers to validate the sender URI in the hub's context, without revealing the sender URI to follower providers.
+It also prevents a follower provider from "mauling" the serverFrank, or breaking the context comparison (by modifying the `acceptedTimestamp`).
 Each receiver uses this to verify that the timestamp and franking parameters added by the Hub were not modified.

 ## Fanout Messages and Room Events